 It’s no secret that social media has taken over our culture and is woven throughout our public and private lives, and for this reason you may feel the need to ask a divorce lawyer what your Facebook activity could mean for your divorce proceedings.
 Could your posts, pictures and activity on Facebook and other social media platforms actually work against you in your divorce?

 The truth is that your behaviors on social media, including on Facebook, can and likely will play a role in what takes place during your divorce.
 Your activity can be problematic in court and can negatively impact divorce settlement negotiations.
 Once you have this piece of knowledge, it is important to take the necessary steps to protect yourself and put your best face forward through your social media profiles.

-Can They Really Use That in Court?
+Ask a Divorce Lawyer Can They Really Use That in Court?